ITU-BDSA2024-GROUP22/Chirp/docs/report.md

 Figure ##: Illustration of the building and testing workflow

-When a pull-request or a push is made to the main branch in GitHub, a workflow building and testing the application runs.
-The tests running are the tests in Chirp.Tests where both repositories,CheepRepository and FollowRepository, and their functionalities are tested.
+When a pull-request or a push is made to the main branch in GitHub, a workflow verifying that building and testing the application still runs.The tests running are the tests in Chirp.Tests where both repositories, CheepRepository and FollowRepository, and their functionalities are tested.

-### Releasing to GitHub
+### Releasing to GitHub and deploying application

 ![](./Diagrams/Release.svg)

-### Deploying application
+When a tag is pushed to GitHub the building and testing workflow will run as described earlier.
+If the build and test succeeds there will be created a new release with the given tag number and the application will be built in files for Windows, Linux, MacOS, and MacOS-arm.
+After ending this flow the next flow starts running - the deployment flow.
+Here the program is once again built and all the necessary files for publishing the application are collected in a new directory (an artifact) and uploaded to GitHub to make it available for deployment.
+The artifact is downloaded and the ready-for-publish files are now available for Azure to deploy the application.
+This marks the end of the lines of flows.

 ![](./Diagrams/deployment.svg)